7 Modeling Longitudinal Responses using Generalized Least Squares

 ggplot(Predict(bmark, week, treat, ptwstrs=40, fun=Mean(bmark)))

-• Semiparametric models provide not only estimates of tendencies of Y Z but also estimate the whole distribution of Y
+• Semiparametric models provide not only estimates of tendencies of Y but also estimate the whole distribution of Y

 • Estimate the entire conditional distribution of Y at week 12 for high-dose patients having TWSTRS=42 at week 8